 Below is an article that was published in the local Saratoga Bride magazine Spring/Summer 2022 Issue which features Maria Pelton; Direct of Ceremony Services for The Officiant (Formerly Carissa Ceremonies).
 She provides some great tips on writing your own personal vows, and hopefully help take some of that fear away...

 Most people will list public speaking as being among their biggest fears, so the thought of expressing their deepest feelings in front of a room full of family and friends on their wedding day feels down right terrifying.

 Yet, more couples are doing just that with the help of people like Maria Pelton.
-Maria is a certified non-denominational minister and the Director of Ceremony Services at Carissa Ceremonies, which was started by her sister, Jessica Rowell, fifteen years ago.
+Maria is a certified non-denominational minister and the Director of Ceremony Services at The Officiant (Formerly Carissa Ceremonies).

-“We come from a long line of entrepreneurs, and we love talking to people, being with people, and are natural presenters,” said Maria.
-She is now Carissa Ceremonies lead officiant (Jessica has gone on to pursue other interests) and has made it her business to ensure your wedding is tailored to your unique vision.
+“I come from a long line of entrepreneurs, and love talking to people, being with people, and am a natural presenter,” said Maria.
+Maria has made it her business to ensure your wedding is tailored to your unique vision.

 “I write all the ceremonies from scratch.
 They’re never cookie cutter.”